saxby-b/unplugged/README.md

-Unplugged features three pages: home, about and faq.
+Unplugged features three pages:
++ Home
++ About
++ FAQ
  Each page includes a header and a footer.
 The home page also includes four sections for further information.
 The faq page integrates Google Maps for added functionality.